carlopacioni/amplicR/README.md

 An R package to process amplicon data

 This package has a number of functions to filter, dereplicate and error and chimera check NGS reads stored in fastq files.
-This funcitonality is currently limted to single-read analysis.
+From v2.6.0 `amplicR` implements a function to process paired end reads (`data.proc.paired`).
+This functionality has not being implemented in the `raw2data.proc` wrapper and manual calling of the single functions is needed to carry out the preceding steps in the analytical pipeline.
+Compatibility of down stream analyses should be preserved, but it has not being.
 The retained reads after the data processing described above (or your own reads if you have done this already in another way) can then be compared against reference sequences and the number of mismatch is reported.
 This may be useful when, for